open-telemetry/opentelemetry.io/content/en/docs/instrumentation/java/automatic/agent-config.md

 `db.statement` semantic attribute.
 All values (strings, numbers) in the query string are replaced with a question mark (`?`).

+Note: JDBC bind parameters are not captured in `db.statement`.
+See [the corresponding issue](open-telemetry/opentelemetry-java-instrumentation#7413) if you are looking to capture bind parameters.

 Examples:

 - SQL query `SELECT a from b where password="secret"` will appear as